huff-language/ctf-creator-template/PLAYER_README.md

 # Welcome Players!

 Greetings, Huffoor!
-This document will guide you through the steps to solve this CTF challenge and register your solution.
+This document will guide you through the steps to solve this challenge and register your solution.

 ## Overview

-_This is where you describe what the CTF is about, for example:_
+_This is where you describe what the challenge is about, for example:_

-_"In this CTF you will optimize this contract..."_
+_"In this challenge you will optimize this contract..."_

 _"Write a contract with a function that returns a square root..."_